 Who carries out the study?

-The study is conducted by the Office for National Statistics, the government's largest producer of statistics.
-We compile independent information about the UK's society and economy which provides evidence for policy and decision making, and for directing resources to where they are needed most.
+The study is conducted by Office for National Statistics, the government's largest producer of statistics.
+We compile independent information about the UK's society and economy, which provides evidence for policy- and decision-making, and for directing resources to where they are needed most.

-The ten-yearly census for England and Wales, measures of inflation, the National Accounts and population and migration statistics are some of our highest-profile outputs.
+The 10-yearly census for England and Wales, measures of inflation, the national accounts and population and migration statistics are some of our highest-profile outputs.